Automatic Transmission Operation

 Other Names for TRS

-Manufacturers often use different terms for the same component:
+Manufacturers often use different terms for similar components:

 Park/Neutral Switch and Transmission Control Switch (Toyota – these two work together to perform the same functions as a TRS)

-Ford sometimes uses a different name for the TRS.
-On its 10R80 transmission, the TRS is called an MLP – Multi Lever Position switch.
-Although it is located inside the transmission rather than outside, it performs the same tasks as a TRS: allowing starter motor engagement in Park/Neutral, activating reverse lights, and signaling gear selection to the TCM.
+Ford uses the TRS designation for its 10R80 transmission.
+This switch is located inside the transmission rather than outside.
+The TRS allows starter motor engagement in Park/Neutral, activates reverse lights, and signals gear range selection to the TCM.

 Transmission Models